xankmoney/whitepaper/xank-white-paper_en.md

 # Abstract

-In order for any currency to be useful, it should at the very least display the following three qualities: it should serve as a medium of exchange, a store of value, and a unit of account.
-It has been observed that although cryptocurrencies can be used as mediums of exchange, they have proved too volatile in terms of being dependable stores of value and units of account.
+For any currency to be useful, it should at the very least display the following three qualities: it should serve as a medium of exchange, a store of value, and a unit of account.
+It has been observed that although cryptocurrencies can be used as a store of value, they have proved too volatile in terms of being dependable mediums of exchange and units of account.
 The stablecoin concept has emerged out of a need to address these weaknesses present in most cryptocurrencies to date.
 A stablecoin is a cryptocurrency whose price is pegged to another stable asset, such as the USD.
-What emerges is a price-stable cryptocurrency asset that can fulfill the store of value and unit of account qualities alongside the medium of exchange function.
+What emerges is a price-stable cryptocurrency asset that can fulfill the medium of exchange and unit of account qualities alongside the store of value function.

 Most dominant cryptocurrencies consistently show volatility in price.
 Although such volatility can attract speculative investment, the positive effect is often outweighed by hindering adoption as both consumers and merchants are reluctant to speculative price risk exposure if their purpose is to transact for goods and services.
 Simple financial transactions, like employee remuneration and the extending of credit services, are not easily embarked on because of the distorting effects of continuous price fluctuations.